WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Child Sexual Exploitation (CSE) Policy

-The Academy adheres to the NSCB procedure in relation to child sexual exploitation.
+The Academy adheres to the NSCP procedure in relation to child sexual exploitation.
 This is our policy to summarise our position.

 We recognise that child sexual exploitation is a high profile issue both nationally and locally.